 Use the leftover circle sticker from the form to seal the end together so the form doesn't pop open.

 Place the form underneath the nail.
 Make sure it fits flush to the underside of the nail with no gaps, and try and get it as straight as possible.
 Once you have it positioned, wrap the tabs around the finger to hold it in place.
 I recommend buying a practice finger so you can play around with the forms and gel before trying it on yourself.
-It helps.
+It really helps.